Deratheone/Behemoth-Companion/README.md

 ## About

-**TIFAN 2026** (Technology Intervention for Farm Automation and Nutrition) is a national-level competition organised by **SAE India**.
 Team Behemoth from Cochin University of Science and Technology (CUSAT) designed an automatic vegetable transplanter, and this companion app serves as its digital interface, giving operators tools for monitoring crop health, mapping fields, tracking the machine's position, and managing rental logistics.

 ## Features